Managing @ UBC

 Within each quadrant of this model, there are 5 disciplines that can be practiced to achieve professional effectiveness.
 The Managing @ UBC program is built to offer learning opportunities around these disciplines.
 New managers are invited to identify and practice the disciplines within each of the four quadrants as they determine necessary.

 Managing@UBC has been developed to provide personalized and customized learning for managers.
 In order to cater to your individual needs, the program adopts a cohort learning approach where you travel alongside of your campus peers, learning from and with one another.
 As a participant, you will receive support from the Workplace Learning & Engagement Manager and will be assigned a Program Alumni who will help guide your learning depending on your specific needs.
-Upon completion of the program, you will be entered into the Managing@UBC Community of Practice to continue discussions on management and leadership at the University.

 All participants are expected to: